FociSolutions/github-foundations/docs/gh-secrets.md

-If you're aiming to use the GitHub CLI (`gh`) with the intent of not storing the secret value directly in your local repository or GitHub, and you'd like to utilize the `gh secret set` command with the `--no-store` option, here’s how you can proceed.
-This method involves setting a secret for your repository or organization without the need for manually encrypting the secret value on your side, as `gh` handles the encryption for you.

 ## Encrypting Secret Values Using GitHub CLI

-### Setting Secrets Directly with GitHub CLI

 To set a secret in a GitHub repository or organization without storing the secret value in the GitHub server, you can use the `gh secret set` command.
-This command encrypts your secret and sends it securely to GitHub.

 1. **Setting a secret for a repository:**